 What Is Recovery Like After a Tummy Tuck?

 You will have swelling for the first few days, and due to Dr. Desman’s use of Exparel, you shouldn’t experience significant pain.
 Your stitches will dissolve on their own, so there is no suture removal after abdominoplasty.
 A support garment will be worn to facilitate the healing process, which lasts anywhere between two-to-six weeks.

 It may take weeks or months before you feel back to normal and are able to resume all of your regular activities.
 The length of recovery depends on the type of tummy tuck performed and on individual physiological factors.
-It is recommended that you adopt an exercise program after the procedure when released by Dr. Desman.
+It is recommended that you adopt an exercise program after the procedure when released from our clinic.
 This will both speed the healing process and help you maintain your newly sculpted figure.